 “Soft Dormeyer Mixer” by Claes Oldenburg

 Claes Oldenburg became famous for mixing his art with foodstuffs and household items, which gave fresh impetus to the development of the Pop Art movement.
 The “Soft Dormeyer Mixer” is a perfect example of the artist’s work, which represents a huge eggbeater sewn out of vinyl and stuffed with kapok.
 This piece of soft large sculptures belongs to the art collection of the Whitney Museum of American Art.

 “F-111” by James Rosenquist

 Inspired by mural-scaled paintings and advertising billboards, the “F-111” was created by James Rosenquist in 1964-1965.
 Combining different images of products (spaghetti, tires, light bulbs, etc.) with the panorama of Cold-War paranoia, this work has defined the artist’s singular contribution to Pop Art in the US.
 The set of the large-scale “F-111” paintings designed to fill the four walls of a room now belongs to the Museum of Modern Art.

 “Drowning Girl” by Roy Lichtenstein

 Roy Lichtenstein is one of the most influential artists of the Pop Art movement.
-Inspired by comic books, his paintings with dynamic composition and distinctive manually-simulated Ben-Day dots are now sold for millions of dollars.
+Inspired by comic books, his paintings with dynamic composition and distinctive manually-simulated Ben-Day dots are now being sold for millions of dollars.
 The “Drowning Girl” that was created in 1963 is one of the artist’s early paintings based on the DC’s “Run for Love!” comic book.
 It is currently on view at the Museum of Modern Art.